cloudmesh-community/fa19-516-140/notebook.md

 # fa19-516-140

-# Spring 2020
 # Plan

-### The main objective of this project is to provide AI capabilities on cloud. mainly to produce a cloud based method leverging cloudmesh-analytics in order achieves automated segmentation(clustering), which is the practice of grouping based on data-sets features.
+#### The main objective of this project is to provide AI capabilities on cloud. mainly to produce a cloud based method leverging cloudmesh-analytics in order achieves automated segmentation(clustering), which is the practice of grouping based on data-sets features.
 The developed functionalities will be implemented using chameleon cloud platform.
 The scope of work for this deployemnt is to build cababilities on the cloud allows recieving feeds in a data form end users and the service should interpret these feeds an responds back results as a segmentation representation of the recieved data, this reponse could be a visualization of the clustered data or tabular representation of the data.

 ## WEEK1  11 feb - 17 feb